-On mystical Easter Island, the February Fiesta Tapati sees painted bodies become art.
+On mystical Easter Island, each February the Tapati party sees painted bodies become art.
 A queen is chosen for the festival from amongst the young people, who compete for the honor in swimming and canoeing competitions using small boats and rafts made of totora reeds.
 The teams prepare traditional costumes, songs and dances, and share the stories of myths and legends in oral narrations.
-Body painting, called Takona, is the festival’s chief characteristic, where the islanders paint their bodies with symbols of their mythic origins using natural pigments.
 Physical skill is also put to the test in the Haka Pei competition, in which the most daring young men hurl themselves at great speed down a mountain, tobogganing over banana tree trunks.
+Body painting, called Takona, is the festival’s main characteristic, where the islanders paint their bodies with symbols of their mythic origins using natural pigments.

-Also in February is the Carnavalón festival, held in the northern regions of in San Miguel de Azapa, Putre and Socoroma.
-The carnival, which attracts thousands of people each year from the Chilean high plateau or altiplano, is a traditional Hispanic-Amerindian festival, celebrated 40 days before Lent.
-It is held to symbolically resurrect Ño Carnavalón, an ancient symbol of joy, fertility and fortune, whose presence is a sign that there will be happiness throughout the year.
-It is also a greeting to Pachamama, Mother Earth, and to Tata Inti, Father Sun, with music, dancing, and local fruits, in a promise of abundance.
+Also celebrated in February, in San Miguel de Azapa, Putre and Socoroma, is the Carnavalón festival, which is held to symbolically resurrect Ño Carnavalón, an ancient symbol of joy, fertility and fortune that attracts thousands of people each year from the Chilean high plateau or altiplano.
+It’s a traditional Hispanic-Amerindian festival, celebrated 40 days before Lent, that resurrects this mytical character which brings happiness for the whole year.
+It is also a greeting to Pachamama (Mother Earth) and to Tata Inti (Father Sun) with music, dancing, and local fruits, in a promise of abundance.

 There are more festivals in February.
-In southern Chile, the region of lakes and thousand-year-old forests, the residents of Valdivia celebrate the founding of their city on February 9, 1552 in the festival of La Semana Valdiviana.
-“On the Calle-Calle River the moon is dancing,” goes a local song.
-And each year on February 9, scores of vessels make the river come to life, captivating Valdivians and visitors from all over Chile and abroad.
+In southern Chile, the region of lakes, rivers and thousand-year-old forests, celebrate the founding of the city of Valdivia.
+“On the Calle-Calle River the moon is dancing,” goes a local song that praises the beauty of its nature.
+To celebrate the event, which occured on February 9 of 1552, dozens of vessels make the river come to life, captivating the locals and the visitors from all over Chile and abroad.
 The garlanded ships compete for the prize of most glamorous vessel of all, and are the perfect setting for crowning the Queen of All Rivers.
-A fireworks display closes the festival, while along the riverbank people enjoy street performances, dining and beer drinking, the latter a reminder of the cultural influence of the German immigrants who began to arrive in the region in the 1800s.
+A fireworks display closes the festival, while along the riverbank people enjoy street performances, food and beer, the latter a reminder of the cultural influence of the German immigrants who began to arrive in the region in the XIX century.

 The prestige of Chilean wine is celebrated in a special way in the central zone.
 Preparations begin with the arrival of summer, and the festivities culminate during the final weeks of March.
-The Grape Harvest Festival of the city of Curicó is probably the most impressive of all.
-A religious ceremony blesses the first batch of pulped grapes, followed by a parade.
+The Grape Harvest Festival of the city of Curicó is the oldest among all of them and starts with a religious ceremony that blesses the first batch of pulped grapes, and it’s followed by a parade.
 The Grape Harvest also chooses a Queen, who is weighed on a balance against bottles of wine while a contest is held between grape stompers.
-Each competing team stomps 20 kg of grapes for ten minutes, until the fruit is converted into juice.
-Applause and shouts of encouragement follow the stompers’ energetic progress as they compete to crush all the grapes and produce the largest quantity of juice they can.
+Each competing team stomps the grapes for ten minutes, until the fruit is converted into juice.
+Applause and cheers of encouragement follow the stompers’ energetic progress.

-The indigenous peoples of Chile – the Aymara, Quechua, Rapa Nui and Mapuche nations – follow their own ancestral calendar.
+The indigenous peoples of Chile – the Aymara, Quechua, Rapa Nui and Mapuche people – follow their own ancestral calendar.
 For them the New Year begins with the winter solstice on the night of June 24.
-The harvest has ended and the earth must rest, prepare herself for the sowing of crops, and renew her fertility.
+The harvest has ended and the earth must rest, prepare itself for the sowing of crops, and renew her fertility.
 It is a new cycle of life, and the indigenous cultures express their gratitude to Nature.
-The New Year festival of the Mapuche Indians is the best known.
-It is called We Tripantu, meaning “the sun’s new turn” or “the return of the sun.”
-It is celebrated in the rural regions of the south, in the city of Temuco in the main square, and in Santiago on the hill of Santa Lucía (Huelén).
+The New Year festival of the Mapuche is one of the best known.
+It is called We Tripantu, which means “the sun’s new turn” or “the return of the sun.”
+It is celebrated in the rural regions of the south, in Temuco’s main square, and in Santiago on the Santa Lucía Hill (or Huelén Hill, its original name).

 Fiesta de San Pedro

 La Tirana is a small town in the northern Tarapaca Region, near the city of Iquique.
 But its annual festival, Fiesta de la Tirana, has acquired an importance that spreads far beyond the itself.
 It has become Chile’s most celebrated festival, visited by both local pilgrims and tourists.
-On June 12 to 17 each year, dancers and musicians enact the diablada, the ‘dance of the devils’, a carnavalesque dance for exorcising demons.
-The dance troupe, wearing fearsome costumes and masks, move to the rhythm of drums and flutes, with the leader of the troupe setting the pace with toots on a whistle.
-The festival demonstrates a synthesis between local indigenous religions and Catholicism, also paying homage to the Virgen del Carmen, or ‘Our Lady of Mount Carmel’.
+Between June 12 to 17 each year, dancers and musicians enact the diablada, the ‘dance of the devils’, a carnavalesque dance for exorcising demons.
+The dance troupe, wearing fearsome costumes and masks, move to the rhythm of drums and flutes, with the leader of the troupe setting the pace with toots on a whistle. while paying homage to the Virgen del Carmen, or ‘Our Lady of Mount Carmel’.
 Descendants of the Atacameño, Kunza, Aymara and other indigenous peoples arrive at the Virgin’s sanctuary in processions, making promises in exchange for blessings.
-Masses are said in the church while in the surrounding area there are stalls with handicrafts and food, and dancing throughout the day.
+Masses are performed in the church while in the surrounding area there are stalls with handicrafts and food, and dancing throughout the day.

 The winter cold of the far south is brightened by the warmth of its festivals and carnivals.
-In July, the Fiesta de la Nieve or Snow Festival is held in Puerto Williams, the southernmost city in the world.
-Locals and tourists all take part.
-In the same month, in Punta Arenas, is the Winter Carnival, the region’s most important festival.
-Parades and street bands circulate in the center of the city, local girls compete to win the scepter of the Carnival Queen, and fireworks light up the night sky along the Strait of Magellan.
+In July, the Fiesta de la Nieve or Snow Festival is held in Puerto Williams, the southernmost city in the world, where locals and tourists all take part.
+In the same month, in Punta Arenas, is the Winter Carnival.
+Parades and street bands circulate in the center of the city, local girls compete to win the scepter of the Carnival Queen, and fireworks light up the night sky along the Strait of Magellan

-On the 18th and 19th of September, Chile’s National Holidays’ celebrations take place.
-The coming Spring is anticipated by open-air ramadas, shelters with roofs made of tree branches, and fondas, refreshment stands offering typical dishes, meat or cheese empanadas, cider and red wine.
-Under the shelter of the ramadas people dance the cueca, the national dance of Chile.
-It is found with small local variations throughout Chile, and consists of pairs of dancers waving handkerchiefs in the air to depict couples courting and flirting.
-The people commemorate the First Assembly of the Government, which marked the beginning of Chile’s independence on September 18th, 1810, and military triumphs are celebrated with a parade, presided over by the President, in Santiago’s Parque O’Higgins.
-The Chilean flag is displayed on houses and apartments and children fly kites and play with marbles and spinning tops.
-They have hopscotch competitions and greased pole climbing contests.
-There are horse races, Chilean style – bareback, the rider holding onto the horse’s mane – while rodeos are held in traditional rings.
+by open-air ramadas, shelters with roofs made of tree branches, and fondas, which have stands offering typical dishes, empanadas, chicha and red wine.
+Under the shelter of the ramadas people dance cueca, along with cumbias.
+Along with the commemoration of the First Assembly of the Government of 1810, on the 19th, every single branch of the military take part in a parade in different cities of the country.
+The Chilean flag is displayed on houses, children fly their kites and play with marbles and spinning tops.
+People hold hopscotch (rayuela) competitions and greased pole climbing contests (palo encebado).
+There are horse races, Chilean style; bareback, the rider holding onto the horse’s mane, along with many other traditional activities.

-The Festival of the Virgen of Andacollo, in the northern town of Andacollo, is a popular religious festival celebrating copper, Chile’s greatest natural resource.
-Andacollo was a settlement of Molle people, who are related to the Incas and developed agriculture and exploited the copper resources.
-In their native language of Quechua, ‘anta’ means copper, and ‘coya’ means monarch, and the Virgen of Andacollo is thus known as the Queen of Copper.
-The festival, held each year on 24th – 26th December, is one of the most widely-attended religious festivals in Chile, with Chinese dances and pledges to the Virgin.
-Chilean and foreign tourists are habitual visitors and participants.
+The copper, one of Chile’s greatest natural resource, is the protagonist of this religious occasion.
+Andacollo is a town located north of Coquimbo, and was a settlement of Molle people, who are related to the Incas.
+They developed agriculture and exploited the copper resources.
+In their native language of Quechua, “anta” means copper, and “coya” means monarch.
+This is why the Andacollo Virgen is known as the Queen of Copper.
+A widely-attended festival for both national and foreign tourists, held each year on 24th – 26th of December celebrated with dances and vows to the patron.

-The New Year is welcomed in cities throughout Chile with spectacular fireworks displays at midnight on December 31.
-The most impressive are in the port city of Valparaiso, where thousands of people seek out the best vantage points on hillside terraces overlooking the sea.
-People usher in the new year by hugging, toasting with champagne and exchanging wishes for prosperity.
-Many have their own rituals for the New Year: some people eat lentil dishes; some write down everything that was bad about the old year, and then burn the paper symbolically; some write down all their wishes for the New Year, and then hide the piece of paper away.
-There are those who go out walking with luggage, so they will travel during the year; and there are those who wear ‘lucky’ items, such as yellow underwear or borrowed or new clothes.
+January 1st is welcomed in Chile with spectacular firework displays through the different cities of the country.
+The most traditionals are those of Valparaiso, watched by thousands of people during midnight that seek out the best viewpoints on the different hills of the city.
+Both chileans and foreigners hug each other, drink champagne, exchange wishes for prosperity and many have their own rituals for New Year.
+Some people eat lentil dishes, some write down everything that was bad about the old year and burn it, there are those who go out walking with luggage, so they will travel during the year; and there are those who wear ‘lucky’ items.

 This post is also available in Spanish